Infertility FAQs

 When monitoring infertility specialists are observing ovarian response to the stimulation medication.
 We are monitoring the follicle development and the correct size for the retrieval.

 The number of eggs collected depends on each individual patient’s fertility levels and ovarian reserve.
 The Ultrasound scan which our DR. will carry out on your first appointment will allow him to see how well your follicles have developed and be able to give you an indication then of how many eggs you are likely to produce.
-For example, our donors being young and fertile will produce 10-20 eggs.
 In addition, the number of embryos created depends on how many eggs produced and the quality of the sperm used.

 Yes, you will be lightly sedated for the procedure and not feel any pain.
 You may have some spotting and cramping afterwards though and this is perfectly normal.